Working Today for a Healthier Tomorrow

 CAMRIS recruits, hires, and manages personnel who support NMRC in fulfilling its mission conducting medical research, development, testing, evaluation, and surveillance to enhance the readiness of Navy and Marine Corp service members.
 We address challenges through high-quality program management and communication services, collaborate directly with NMRC to make adjustments to our services provided as appropriate, and are committed to continuous improvement.

 CAMRIS implements cost-control measures while providing NMRC with quality personnel to support its military medical research agenda.

 The Naval Medical Research Unit Three (NAMRU – 3) needed an experienced contractor to provide scientific/technical (including administrative) services in support of medical research and development for the following specific topic areas:

 - International Emerging Infections Program (IEIP)/One Health.

 - Infection Prevention and Control.

 - Infectious Diseases Syndromic Surveillance and Evaluation of Countermeasures.

-Our OSIRIS staff identifies reoccurring and emergency diseases, develops and strengthens advanced characterization techniques, and develops and tests new technologies to improve viral pathogen detection and viral mutagenic prediction.
+Our OSIRIS staff identify reoccurring and emergency diseases, develop and strengthen advanced characterization techniques, and develop and test new technologies to improve viral pathogen detection and viral mutagenic prediction.

 Oue work is compliant with all U.S. and host-country government labor laws in addition to the International Convention on Harmonization Guidelines for Good Clinical Practices, and Department of Defense and Department of Navy rules, regulations, and procedures.